 Stretching along the shores of Seattle from Alki Beach in West Seattle north to West Point in Magnolia, Elliott Bay is a bustling hub of water activity.
 Many spots throughout the city—from rooftops to sidewalks—provide views of the water, but if you’d like to get out on the bay, options include the King County Water Taxi, which travels from downtown’s waterfront to Alki Beach; Argosy Cruises, with sightseeing options on the bay and beyond; and the Washington State Ferries, with routes to Bainbridge Island or Bremerton that travel across Elliott Bay.

 A visit to Seattle isn’t complete without dining on fresh fish.
 Salmon, cod and more fill dinner plates around the city.

-A few good places to investigate for a fish fix include Ivar’s Acres of Clams and Anthony’s Pier 66 on Seattle’s waterfront with great views to accompany dinner; Anchovies & Olives for Italian-inspired seafood; or Etta’s for fresh fish overlooking Pike Place Market.
+A few good places to investigate for a fish fix include Ivar’s Acres of Clams and Anthony’s Pier 66 on Seattle’s waterfront with great views to accompany dinner or Etta’s for fresh fish overlooking Pike Place Market.

 Seattle is a popular spot for glass art, with a climate friendly toward year-round use of a hot shop.

 Chihuly Garden and Glass is the home of celebrated local artist Dale Chihuly’s works, while smaller glassblowing studios such as the Seattle Glassblowing Studio have working hotshops, classes and retail, making them fun spots to visit.

 In Tacoma, the Museum of Glass has 13,000-square-feet of gallery space plus a working hotshop with demonstrations.